jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

 	<uses-permission android:name="android.permission.VIBRATE"/>
 ```

-Users are generally suspicious of applications with many permissions, so chose these wisely.
+Users are generally suspicious of applications with many permissions, so choose these wisely.

 For wake locking to work, `AndroidApplicationConfiguration.useWakeLock` needs to be set to true.

-If a game doesn't need accelerometer or compass access it is advised to disable these by setting the
+If a game doesn't need accelerometer or compass access, it is advised to disable these by setting the
 `useAccelerometer` and `useCompass` fields of `AndroidApplicationConfiguration` to false.

 If your game needs the gyroscope sensor, you have to set `useGyroscope` to true in `AndroidApplicationConfiguration` (It's disabled by default, to save energy).